Collaborative Meaning Making: Using Formulation in Working with Individuals with Psychosis

 Workshop Description

-This advanced workshop is designed for clinicians who wish to enhance their skills in the understanding and formulation of psychosis.
-Formulation, sometimes referred to as conceptualization, is a process used to understand mental health difficulties, drawing on assessment information, psychological theory, and including client perspectives (Thrower et al., 2024).
-In this workshop, participants will refine their ability to develop formulations of psychosis, which include understanding the psychological, social, and cultural factors that contribute to the onset, course, and experience of psychosis.
-Formulation is critical for guiding interventions (Spencer et al., 2020).
+Formulation, sometimes referred to as conceptualization, is the process of understanding mental health difficulties by drawing on assessment data, psychological theory, and individual perspectives (Thrower et al., 2024).
+Participants will refine their ability to formulate psychosis by considering the psychological, social, and cultural factors that shape its onset, course, and lived experience.
+Formulation is a critical tool for guiding interventions (Spencer et al., 2020).

 Dates and Attendance

-This virtual training will take place via Zoom over six weeks:
+This virtual training took place via Zoom over six weeks in 2025:

 Audience